DongChen06/Microgrid/README.md

 Overview
 -------
 We plan to develop a power grid simulation platform with large number of DERs.
 Problems we are targeting at are voltage and frequency stabilization and power sharing among DERs.
+There is another version of python-implementation of IEEE-34 bus system at [Link.](https://github.com/Derekabc/Microgrid_34_bus)

 Code Structure